MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

 ## Using the Relationships Screen to Delete Relationships
 That can be easily done by:
-- 1.Selecting the checkbox of the relationships you wish to delete
+- 1.Selecting the checkbox of the relationship/s you wish to delete:

+// add 1

 - 2.Click **Delete** at the top of the relationship table:

 // add 2